Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Experiments

 {\bf Effect of $\gamma$.}\quad The Gaussian kernel width $\gamma$ directly affects the mapped data distribution.
 For a large $\gamma$, $k_{\rm gau}(\boldsymbol{z}_1,\boldsymbol{z}_2)=e^{-\gamma\left\Vert\boldsymbol{z}_1-\boldsymbol{z}_2\right\Vert_2^2}\approx0$ for $\boldsymbol{z}_1\neq\boldsymbol{z}_2$, which indicates that the mappings of $\boldsymbol{z}_1$ and $\boldsymbol{z}_2$ are (nearly) mutually-orthogonal.
 In this case, a PCA in the mapped space would become meaningless.
 For a small $\gamma$, KPCA reconstruction errors will approach standard PCA ones, as discussed in \cite{hoffmann2007kernel}.

 Figure \ref{fig:exp-sensitivity-gm} demonstrates the FPR and AUROC values of varied Gaussian kernel widths $\gamma$ in $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$.
-Clearly, neither a too large nor a too small kernel width can well characterize the patterns on InD-OoD disparities, and a mild value of $\gamma$ should be carefully tuned in both $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$ for outstanding detection performance.
+Clearly, neither a too large nor a too small kernel width can well characterize the patterns of InD-OoD disparities, and a mild value of $\gamma$ should be carefully tuned in both $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$ for outstanding detection performance.
 Moreover, it can be observed that $\rm KPCA_{nys}$ is significantly more sensitive to variations in $\gamma$ compared to $\rm KPCA_{rff}$.
-This difference may stem from the fact that the low-rank approximation based on selected landmark InD samples requires more precise kernel configurations to effectively learn discriminative subspaces than the random features approximation.
+This difference may stem from the fact that the low-rank approximation based on selected InD landmark InD requires more precise kernel configurations to effectively learn discriminative subspaces than the data-independent random features approximation.

-{\bf Effect of $M_r,M_n$.}\quad The number of RFFs $M_r$ in $\rm KPCA_{rff}$ determines the approximation ability of random features toward the Gaussian kernel function.
-Similarly, the number of support landmarks $M_n$ in $\rm KPCA_{nys}$ also determines the approximation performance of the low-rank matrix $\bf\tilde K$ toward the full kernel matrix $\bf K$.
+{\bf Effect of $M_r,M_n$.}\quad In $\rm KPCA_{rff}$ and $\rm KPCA_{nys}$, the number of RFFs $M_r$ and the number of support landmarks $M_n$ respectively determine the approximation ability of random features to the kernel function and of the low-rank matrix to the full kernel matrix.
 Thereby, the larger the $M_r$ and $M_n$, the better random features and low-rank features approximate the Gaussian kernel $k_{\rm gau}$ \cite{rahimi2007random,NIPS2000_19de10ad}.